foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab5.rst

 1. Find a LED, connect the LED anode pin to **ARDUINO_PIN_0**, connect the LED cathode pin to **GND** of |iotdk|.

+2. Connect the USB cable to the USB data port of |iotdk| and the PC.

-2. Compile and run the ``embarc_osp/arc_labs/lab5_iotdk`` example with the following cmds.
+3. Compile and run the ``embarc_osp/arc_labs/lab5_iotdk`` example with the following cmds.

 .. code-block:: console

    cd /arc_labs/lab5_iotdk
-   make run
+   make BOARD=iotdk TOOLCHAIN=gnu run

-3. Watch the changes of external connected LED.
+4. Watch the changes of external connected LED.

 |figure2|